 This develops poor technique and some really bad habits.
 It’s just plain a bad idea.

-There’s nothing wrong with going with soft either but I think medium-soft is a better balance of getting that forgiveness but also keeping a bit of responsiveness.
-It also means that your boots can quite happily take you through the beginner and intermediate phases so you won’t have to upgrade too soon.
+Medium-soft can be better, depending on your preference.
+It gives a balance of getting that forgiveness but also keeping a bit of responsiveness at higher speeds.
+Which means that your boots can quite happily take you through the beginner and intermediate phases so you won’t have to upgrade too soon.

 Don’t go any stiffer than medium-soft though - again, you wouldn’t learn to drive in a tank, it’s just a bad call!